admazzola/keypasspipeline/README.md

 I built this pipeline bot so that I can use custom JSONRPC calls from Ruby on Rails to indirectly access smart contract token storage data.
 There are not many good Ethereum/Geth interfacing libraries for ruby and I expect the same is true for other programming languages so this bot acts as a middleman!

+1. Need to add async

 ## Requirements
 You will need a Geth instance open which this bot will communicate with.
 Do this using:

       geth --fast --rpc

 ## Getting Started

  Start the pipeline bot with this command:

       node index.js

 ## Reading the data from the pipeline using any programming language

 Acquire the contract token data using JSONRPC in any language (python, ruby, go, etc...).
 The JSONRPC calls are as follows:

     1. getPunkOwner(punk_id_int): returns eth_address_string

  Example ruby code that pulls data from the pipeline bot using the ruby JSONRPC client lib named 'Jimson'

       def import_punk_data